toucansites/toucan/Examples/swiftonserver.com/src/contents/blog/posts/2024/02/27-whats-new-in-hummingbird-2.md

 ## Generic request context

-The biggest change to the framework is definitely the introduction of the generic request context.
+The biggest change to the framework is definitely the introduction of the generic request page.
 Hummingbird 2.0 separates contextual objects from the `Request` type and users can define custom properties as custom `RequestContext` protocol implementations.

 The request context is associated with the reworked _Router_, which a generic class, featuring a _Context_ type.
 The `BasicRequestContext` type is the default _Context_ implementation for the _Router_.
-The request decoder and encoder defaults to a JSON-based solution when using the base context.
-You can provide a custom decoder through a custom router context.
+The request decoder and encoder defaults to a JSON-based solution when using the base page.
+You can provide a custom decoder through a custom router page.

 Let me show you how this new contextual router system works in practice.